 Agile has grown exponentially.
-This has created a demand for training that is also growing exponentially.
-It is unfortunate that most trainings provided, however, have not followed good training practices but have been intensive 2-4 days classes without doing any real work in the classroom.
-This has created a knowledge gap where people have supposedly learned something (even been certified in it) but don’t know how to apply it.
-This gap has often been addressed through onsite coaching.
+This has created a demand for training that is growing even faster.
+Most course deliveries, unfortunately, still use the old teaching technique of using intensive 2-4 days classes without doing any real work in the classroom.
+This has created a knowledge gap where people have hopefully learned something (even been certified in it) but don’t know how to apply it.
+This gap is often addressed with coaching.
 However, as more and more large companies are adopting Agile the approach of intense training and expensive coaching is no longer a viable alternative for most companies.

 If you want to learn about how to adopt FLEX in your organization please contact the author, Al Shalloway.